mhwood/downscale_ecco_v5_darwin/L1/L1_W_Greenland/README.md

 ## Step 2.5 Intermediate Step: Make an nc file for the model grid
 The initial condtions, boundary conditions, and external forcing conditions all must be interpolated from the "parent" model to the new downscaled model.
 To easily generate the grid as a complete netcdf file, my strategy is to set up the model and run for one time step, outputting the grid using the mnc package.
 For this model run, I use a paired-down version of the model using the [code_for_grid](https://github.com/mhwood/downscale_ecco_v5_darwin/tree/main/L1/L1_W_Greenland/code_for_grid) and [namelist_for_grid](https://github.com/mhwood/downscale_ecco_v5_darwin/tree/main/L1/L1_W_Greenland/namelist_for_grid) along with the input/L1_W_Greenland.mitgrid and input/L1_W_Greenland_bathymetry.bin files generated in the previous 2 steps.

-To run this g model for one time step on 12 cpus (for example), split the mitgrid file into 180 by 180 tiles using:
+To run this model for one time step on 12 cpus (for example), split the mitgrid file into 180 by 180 tiles using:
 ```
 python3 init_file_creation/split_L1_W_Greenland_mitgrid_file_to_tiles.py -d /path/to/config/dir -f 1 -r 180 -c 180
 ```